 What’s in a name?
 Turns out a lot.
-When you are just starting out, even before launching, the name you choose for your idea will affect how you, yourself and your team see the project.
+When you are just starting out, even before launching, the name you choose for your idea will affect how you, yourself, and your team see the project.
 Is it just a shot in the dark, so it really doesn’t matter what it’s called?
 Is it your dream project and you know precisely what it’s going to be called and why?
-How important is to you how the world is going to “see” your idea when they hear the name?
+How important is it to you how the world is going to “see” your idea when they hear the name?

 So, if you have done the hard work of choosing a good brand name and securing the matching domain for it, congratulations! …and actually, do feel free to get in touch and share your story with us so others can learn from your experience!
 If you are in the process of selecting a brand name, here is a great infographic from WpBeginners covering some of the basics of coming up with a great name.

 We hope the above information will help you in making informed decisions about your brand.
 If you want to say hi or have any questions about naming, branding, and domain names get in touch, we’re always happy to hear from you.